-There are things that are urgent – paying a bill if the due date is today, driving a little faster than usual if you are late for a train or a flight, meeting a deadline for the submission of an assignment, or finding a urinal when you really really have to 😛
+Let us take a step outside your CAT Preparation world.
+In that world, there are things that are urgent.
+For example, paying a bill if the due date is today.
+Driving a little faster than usual if you are late for a train or a flight.
+Meeting a deadline for the submission of an assignment.
+Or finding a urinal when you really really have to 😛

 In such a case, urgent things become important at that point in time.
-That still does not make them important overall – as in they are unlikely to be anything more than amusing or irrelevant memories just after some time.
+That still does not make them important overall.
+As in these are unlikely to be anything more than amusing or irrelevant memories just after some time.

-Most of our actions (and hence energy) is usually directed towards things that are urgent – because often we leave things for too late.
+Most of our actions (and hence energy) are usually directed towards things that are urgent.
+Because often we leave things for too late.
 But how does this impact your CAT preparation?

 When urgent becomes important, important gets pushed back

 When things become urgent, they become important at that point in time – because you can no longer afford to push them back.
-And this means that the really important, but non-urgent stuff, gets pushed back.
+And this means that you push the really important, but non-urgent stuff, back.
 The urgent almost always takes priority over the important in such a scenario.

 So for some CAT aspirants, thoughts like how to prepare for CAT most effectively get pushed to the background because they are always struggling to get past what’s urgent.
-But if ensuring the best CAT coaching experience for yourself is important, you have to look beyond the urgent!
+But to make any meaningful progress, you have to look beyond the urgent!
 You have to focus on what will be important in a year from now, 3 years from now or even a decade from now.
 Getting into a good MBA college is probably something you would rate as very important, right?